Superflows-AI/docs/docs/07-ui-components/02-chat.md

 **superflowsUrl** `string`

 The URL of the Superflows deployment.
 This defaults to the cloud deployment, but if you're self-hosting, or connecting to a local deployment, you'll need to change this.

 ---

-**AIname** `string`

-The name of the AI shown in the sidebar window.
-It doesn't affect the behaviour of the AI.

----